jaogoy/starrocks/contrib/starrocks-python-client/docs/usage_guide/tables.md

 )
 ```

+StarRocks-specific physical properties for a table are configured by passing special keyword arguments, prefixed with `starrocks_`, either directly to the `Table` constructor or within the `__table_args__` dictionary for ORM style.

 #### Available Table-Level Options

 Here is a comprehensive list of the supported `starrocks_` prefixed arguments.
 The order of attributes in the documentation follows the recommended order in the `CREATE TABLE` DDL statement.